Friday 12 December, Eye is closed all day due to a private event. We apologise for any inconvenience caused.

 The programme follows in a long tradition of previous collaborations with renowned artists and aims to stimulate interactions among artists, scientists and the public.

-The invited artist and scholar will be hosted by the Eye Collection Centre, a brand-new expert centre for collection development, preservation, restoration, digitization and research.
+The invited artist and scholar will be hosted by the Eye Collection Centre.
 This centre in Amsterdam-North provides a working space and disposes of facilities that the artists and scholars can make use of – a modern research centre and library, but also various vaults, restoration and scanning ateliers.
-The Artist and Scholar in Residence will have access to the expertise of Eye curators and a vast collection of approximately 40,000 film titles and other collections besides, such as photos, posters, film apparatuses, film music, books, as well as archives of filmmakers and businesses.
+The Artist and Scholar in Residence will have access to the expertise of Eye curators and a vast collection of approximately 60,000 film titles and other collections besides, such as photos, posters, film apparatuses, film music, books, as well as archives of filmmakers and businesses.

 Open Call